-It’s no wonder then that we all have days where we cry like our babies and just want a soothing swaddle and pat on the bottom.
-Well, the last bit isn’t going to happen, so here are some things you can tell yourself when it all gets on top of you.
+It’s no wonder then that we all have days where we cry like our babies and just want to be wrapped in a soothing swaddle and patted on the bottom.
+Well, the last bit isn’t going to happen, so here are some things you can tell yourself when it all feels like it is getting on top of you.

 1. I’m just really bloody tired

-You may have just put your baby’s wet nappy back on when you meant to change him, but you aren’t losing the plot.
+You may have just put your baby’s wet nappy back on him when you were changing him, but don’t worry – you aren’t losing the plot.
 Just sleep – and a lot of it.
 When you’re chronically sleep deprived it’s natural to feel overwhelmed.
 Blame the lack of sleep.
-In fact, you can blame it for most of your mummy bad days.
+In fact, you can blame it for most of your tough days as a new mother!

 2. It’s not me, it’s my hormones

 If you’ve recently given birth, are breastfeeding or pregnant, then you need to write this one in lipstick on your bathroom mirror!
 You are not a bitch.
 Those mummy hormones swirling around your body are to blame for so much of what you are feeling and thinking.
-Remind your partner of this too when you snap at him for the zillionth time today.
+Remind your partner of this too when you snap at him for the zillionth time in a 24 hour period.

 3. I’m actually nailing this mum thing